-- o pre-reading assignments before lectures, - o working through pre-lab material, Banana Design Homework, and guizzes, - o updating study notes and the How-to Manual with new content after each lecture and lab, - working through examples from lectures to ensure understanding,

-- o working through enough assigned exercises to ensure competence, - o practicing SPSS techniques outside of lab, - o reviewing topics from earlier in the course to keep them fresh (at least 30 minutes per week), - investing sufficient time for studying outside of class (at least two hours for each lecture and each lab; in other words, approximately nine hours per week), and - o studying with others. - Textbook, article, and supplemental readings and exercises are correlated to the lectures and labs and are posted in Canvas along with a Guide to Triola Readings and Exercises. - A Weekly Reflection is due each Saturday and is graded by self-reflection on performance, study habits, and study log. - Study Log: Students will keep track of their study behavior by creating a study log which includes date of study, elapsed time, and types of study activities.
+- o pre-reading assignments before lectures, - o working through pre-lab material, Banana Design Homework, and quizzes, - o updating study notes and the How-to Manual with new content after each lecture and lab, - o working through examples from lectures to ensure understanding, - working through enough assigned exercises to ensure competence, - o practicing SPSS techniques outside of lab, - o reviewing topics from earlier in the course to keep them fresh (at least 30 minutes per week), - investing sufficient time for studying outside of class (at least two hours for each lecture and each lab; in other words, approximately nine hours per week), and - o studying with others. - Textbook readings and exercises are correlated to the lectures and labs and are posted in Canvas. - A Weekly Reflection is due each Saturday and is graded by self-reflection on performance, study habits, and study log. - Study Log: Students will keep track of their study behavior by creating a study log which includes date of study, elapsed time, and types of study activities.
 Study log should include total study time.